Jamin-Software-Foundation/orinayo/USER-GUIDE.md

 #### Style Variations/Sections (A,B,C,D)
 The Star-Power button and the START button are used to control the style variations.

-When the Star-Power button is pressed on its own, it will cycles the style variations A-->B-->C-->D-->A.  When a colored fret key is also pressed, then it will play a fill for the current playing variation.
+When the Star-Power button is pressed on its own, it will cycles the style variations A-->B-->C-->D-->A.  When a coloured fret key is also pressed, then it will play a fill for the current playing variation.
 The START button cycles back down from A<--B<--C<--D<--A.

 #### Changing Song Key